Dignity of life is what we need more of to care, connect and open

-Even though our world is full of technology advancements, breakthroughs and strategies, we couldn’t stop this virus from bringing the world to a standstill.
+Even though our world is full of technological advancements, breakthroughs, and strategies, we couldn’t stop this virus from bringing the world to a standstill.
 Even with all the planning and actions, we are having to take it day by day.
-We’ve had to be open and receptive to the shifts, data and information we are learning about the virus and adjust accordingly.
+We’ve had to be open and receptive to the shifts, data, and information we are learning about the virus and adjust accordingly.

-Wouldn’t it be amazing if all the things we’ve learnt through the Pandemic could be translated to the workplace?
+- Wouldn’t it be amazing if all the things we’ve learned through the Pandemic could be translated to the workplace?